Looking for new clients? Meet them on Reedsy

 2. Determine the amount of work with a sample proofread

 Not all manuscripts are created equal, which is why it's important to get an accurate overview of any project that you plan to take on.
-Before you send out a freelance quote for the project, ask for an extract from the manuscript, and do a sample proofread.
-This helps you to estimate how much work needs to be done, and the client to get an idea of your abilities.
+Before you send out quotes for the project, ask for an extract from the manuscript, and do a sample proofread.
+This helps you to estimate how much work needs to be done, and it also gives the client an idea of your abilities.

 Proofreader Leonora Bulbeck bases her rates on the samples clients include in their briefs on Reedsy: